| GENERAL RULES OF POCKET BILLIARDS

 3.26 ILLEGAL

-JUMPING OF BALL It is a foul if a player strikes the cue ball below
+JUMPING OF BALLIt is a foul if a player strikes the cue ball below

 center (“digs under” or “lofts” the cue ball) and intentionally causes it